thomaswmorris/weathergen/README.rst

      - The total amount of water vapor
      - mm
    * - total_cloud_cover
-     - The proportion of sky covered by clouds
+     - The proportion of total column covered by clouds
      - [none]
    * - total_precipitation
      - The rate of precipitation